tkw1536/ggman/README.md

 #### ggcode

-ggcode is like ggcd, except it opens an editor (here vscode) instead of cding.
+ggcode is like ggcd, except it opens an editor (here vscode) instead of cd-ing.

 ## the `ggman` command